ChumaSuey/FGDSchemaBuilder/README.md

 Colors were used to segment and classify all the functionality better.

 There are 3 columns :
-- Left(Orange) : Will shot the entity list of the fgd file, it also has a search bar and a filter by entity.
+- Left(Orange) : Shows the entity list of the fgd file, it also has a search bar and a filter by entity.
-- Center(Yellow) :
+- Center(Yellow) : Shows the properties of the selected entity.
+- Right(Red) : Is a live viewer of the FGD file as seen in UTF-8 or a close approximation of it.
+There's one upper side to the website, in a short description fashion:
+- Up(Green) : Are the buttons "property" buttons of the website.

 # Credits